Phyllobates bicolor: Batrachotoxin

 While its toxicity is weaker than P. terribilis, P. bicolor is still a highly toxic animal, one of the few frogs confirmed to have caused human fatalities.
 In their natural habitat, P. bicolor excretes toxins from pores in its skin.
 The frogs cannot naturally produce the toxin, so they derive the nutrients necessary from their diet and surrounding environment.
 Between 2-200 micrograms of its poison, a batrachotoxin (BTX), is enough to kill a human being (a reported LD50 of 2.7 ± 0.2 μg/kg.).
 Research is currently being conducted to determine possible medicinal applications for BTX.
 The mechanism for paralysis begins at the cellular level.
-When BTX comes into contact with voltage-gated sodium ion channels, the toxin binds to the protein and permanently activated the channel.
+When BTX comes into contact with voltage-gated sodium ion channels, the toxin binds to the protein and permanently activates the channel.
 Voltage-gated sodium channels are proteins found throughout the body, however the most influential of these are found in neurons.
 Because the gate is permanently open and cannot close, there is not an action potential gradient to utilize and signals cannot be received by nerves.
 This lack of signaling is what causes paralysis of muscles, cardiac failure, and respiratory failure which eventually leads to death.
 There are no known treatments nor antidotes for BTX.
 These toxins have seemingly no effect on the frogs, however.
 Experiments have been conducted showing that the amount of BTX on the frog's skin is not in a great enough concentration to depolarize the membrane potential, preventing paralysis.
 Genetically, BTX immunity has been tested and results imply that BTX immunity is heritable, however no specific gene that expresses this immunity has been identified.